|

 There really isn't a definitive DVD release of The Evil Dead yet, they all have their pros & cons depending on what you value most.
 The film is generally available in two formats; 1:37:1 open matte fullscreen, and a 1.85:1 matted widescreen.
 Which one to get comes down to personal taste (see further down for more on the fullscreen/widescreen debate).

-Best picture quality: No questions here, the version with the sharpest & highest quality open matte picture is the 1999 US R1 Elite special edition DVD, although the colour timing is really too warm, and there have been a number of little editing tweaks supervised by Sam.
+Best picture quality: No questions here, the version with the sharpest & highest quality open matte picture is the 1999 US R1 Elite special edition DVD, although the colour timing is really too warm, and there have been a number of little editing tweaks supervised by Sam (you can read more about that further down).

 Best extras: If you want a really decent set of extras, then get either the Anchor Bay 2003 UK R2 Evil Dead Trilogy boxset, which has the film in both open & matted formats and extras over two discs, or the Anchor Bay 2007 US R1 Ultimate Edition, which has both formats of the film and extras spread over three discs.
 On balance, the Ultimate Edition comes out top, although each release has some of its own exclusive extras, so they're both worth owning.
 The full screen version on the UK box-set is the same transfer as was used on the earlier Anchor Bay 1-5 picture disc DVD releases, and has the Cheryl zoom tweak, but the lightning shot has been put back in.
 Both the widescreen versions, and the full screen version on the Ultimate Edition are virtually identical, and the untampered versions.
 The picture quality isn't as sharp or clear as the Elite DVD, and they suffer from overly high contrast making the reds bleed on screen in places, this is especially apparent when compared to the Elite transfer.
 The differences really noticeable on the title screen, here.

-Here is a comparison screenshot with the Herald Videogram Laserdisc in the background and the Elite DVD overlaid with a red border showing the zooming/cropping.
-You can see that while the Elite DVD is sharper & clearer than the laserdisc, the off colour balance is making the [white] sky, appear pink.
-This DVD release also has the original untouched mono audio track, before it was re-mixed first to stereo and later Dolby Digital 5.1 surround & DTS-ES 6.1, and has a number of interesting and very rare extras which can't be found on any of the retail versions.
+Here is a comparison screenshot with the 2010 Blu-Ray in the background and the Herald Videogram laserdisc (red) & Elite DVD (green) overlaid with a border showing the zooming/cropping.
+Quality-wise, obviously the blu-ray wins out.
+While the Elite DVD is sharper & clearer than the laserdisc, the colour balance is far too warm, and for example makes the [white] sky in the above shot, appear pink.
+Both the Laserdisc & Blu-Ray transfers tend towards a cooler colour balance, although the Blu-Ray has far more true-to-life colour representation.
+The Book Of The Dead DVD release also has the original untouched mono audio track taken from the 1985 Japanese Herald Videogram Laserdisc (one of the few true & untouched mono sources available), before it was re-mixed first to stereo and later Dolby Digital 5.1 surround & DTS-ES 6.1, and has a number of interesting and very rare extras which can't be found on any of the retail versions.

 Sam Raimi's DVD Tweaks